neight-allen/react-in-theory/README.md

   - main.bundle.js
 ```

-Pop open index.html and verify that it has the title we specified in our plugin configuration as well as our `main.bundle.js` file from webpack.
+Look at your index.html and verify that it has the title we specified in our plugin configuration as well as our `main.bundle.js` file from webpack.
 Sweet!

 Run `npm start` and visit `localhost:8080` to make sure that everything is wired up and we see our `console.log` message.